-To report profits and losses on cryptocurrency transactions, you should use the FIFO (First-in-First-Out) method should be used to calculate the cost basis.
+To report profits and losses on cryptocurrency transactions, you should use the FIFO (First-in-First-Out) method for calculating the cost basis.
 The FIFO method implies that the first coin sold is the first coin bought.
-You can use this to determine your profits and losses for each future trade individually.
+This allows you to determine your profits and losses for each trade individually.
 You must then report your gains for each transaction in Box 20 and losses in Box 58.
 Divly can use the FIFO method for all of your transactions.

 Example Say Jenny buys 1 Bitcoin for DKK 300,000 and then another Bitcoin for DKK 330,000.
 She proceeds to sell half a Bitcoin for DKK 170,000.
 She uses the selling price minus the acquisition cost to calculate her profit or loss.
 The cost basis she uses is DKK 150,000 because this corresponds to the acquisition price of the first Bitcoin bought.
 Therefore, she has made a profit of DKK 20,000, which she reports in Box 20.